My train stops on the border town of Mikulov in South Moravia.

 The main gateway to South Moravia is the capital of Brno.
 Brno has its own international airport (the Brno-Tuřany airport) – you can check here for flights to Brno.
 Other nearby international airports are in Vienna and Prague.

 Brno and Mikulov are great bases for your stay in South Moravia.

 As the capital city, you’ll find lots of things to do in Brno and it merits at least a couple of days’ stay.
 For exploring the countryside, however, stay in Mikulov as it is nearer to the hiking trails and wine trails of Lednice-Valtice.

-South Moravia is truly a fascinating region that I wished more people knew about.
+South Moravia is a truly amazing region that I wished more people knew about.
 Here are more pieces you can read on the region.